UG convoys

-The UG convoys were a series of east-bound trans-Atlantic convoys from the United States to Gibraltar carrying food, ammunition, and military hardware to the United States Army in North Africa and southern Europe during World War II.
-These convoys assembled in Hampton Roads near the mouth of Chesapeake Bay and terminated in various North African locations as Axis forces retreated from 1942 through 1945.
+The UG convoys were a series of east-bound Atlantic convoys from the United States to Gibraltar carrying food, ammunition, and military hardware to the United States Army in North Africa and southern Europe during World War II.
+Convoys assembled in Hampton Roads near the mouth of Chesapeake Bay and terminated in various North African locations as Axis forces retreated from 1942 through 1945.

 Background

 Allied war materials had been transported from North America to the British Isles in HX convoys since 1939 and in slower SC convoys since 1940.
 These convoys were escorted by the Royal Navy and Royal Canadian Navy.
 The United States Navy provided a few escorts to HX and SC convoys from September 1941 through April 1943.
-UG convoys were established as a second, more direct, supply route to support the invasion of North Africa.
-The first convoy, designated UGF 1, was the invasion convoy sailing on 24 October 1942 and arriving on 8 November 1942.
-The F designated a convoy of faster ships.
-Thereafter, fast and slow eastbound and westbound convoys on this southern route were given four separate numbering sequences beginning with 2.
+UG convoys were established as a second, more direct, supply route for Operation Torch the invasion of North Africa.
+The first convoy, UGF 1, was the invasion convoy sailing on 24 October 1942 and arriving on 8 November 1942.
+The F was for a convoy of faster ships.
+Thereafter, fast and slow eastbound and westbound convoys on this southern route were given four number sequences beginning with 2.

-Fast eastbound convoys designated UGF
+Fast eastbound convoys (UGF)

-Commencing with UGF 2, sailing New York 6 November 1942, fast eastbound convoys were sailed along the southern trans-Atlantic route at irregular intervals of about 25 days until June 1943.
-Convoys UGF 2 and UGF 3 terminated in Casablanca, and the termination point was extended into the Mediterranean port of Oran with convoy UGF 4.
-In preparation for the Allied invasion of Sicily, convoys UGF 8 and UGF 9 sailed in two sections with the second section being identified as UGF 8A and UGF 9A, respectively.
+Commencing with Convoy UGF 2, sailing from New York 6 November 1942, fast eastbound convoys sailed along the southern trans-Atlantic route at irregular intervals of about 25 days until June 1943.
+Convoys UGF 2 and UGF 3 terminated at Casablanca, and to the Mediterranean port of Oran with Convoy UGF 4.
+In preparation for the Allied invasion of Sicily, Convoys UGF 8 and UGF 9 sailed in two sections with the second section being called Convoy UGF 8A and Convoy UGF 9A, respectively.
 Sailing frequency to the Mediterranean was then reduced by preparations for Operation Overlord.
-Convoy UGF 10 was the last convoy terminating at Oran on 2 September 1943; and convoy UGF 11 was the first reaching the southern European port of Naples on 31 May 1944.
-With UGF 12 sailing Hampton Roads 1 July 1944, the interval was set at 27 days, at which it remained the rest of the war.
+Convoy UGF 10 was the last convoy terminating at Oran on 2 September 1943 and Convoy UGF 11 was the first to the southern European port of Naples on 31 May 1944.
+With Convoy UGF 12 sailing from Hampton Roads 1 July 1944, the interval was set at 27 days, at which it remained the rest of the war.
 This schedule called for two escort groups based at Norfolk and two convoy commodores.
-Separate convoys designated UGF 15B and UGF 17B terminated in Marseilles.
-The last fast eastbound convoy UGF 22 terminated in Oran on 8 April 1945.
-A total of 382 ships sailed in 26 fast convoys, and none were lost.
+Convoys UGF 15B and UGF 17B terminated in Marseille.
+The last fast eastbound Convoy UGF 22 terminated in Oran on 8 April 1945.
+A total of 382 ships sailed in 26 fast convoys and none were lost.